edandersen/infinitas-preloader/readme.md

 ### Notes and limitations

-The file list is currently limited to the first release of Infinitas 2.
-This is because that is the only version that I have a decrypted ```downloadlist.xml``` from.
-If someone can get me a newer version of that file I can update the file list CSV file.
-Therefore there are currently quite a few missing recent songs, but these seem to be faster to download on the CDN anyway.
+The file list is currently limited to resource pack version 2021100600.
+To update the filelist.csv file, place a decrypted ```downloadlist.xml``` file next to the exe and run it with the ```-convert``` switch.

 Some downloads might fail or the app might hang.
 Just run the app again and it will only download what it didn't manage to get the first time.
 Likewise it will also "fill in" the gaps in your download list (of songs it knows about).